rickardvh/budo-notes/iaido/msjr/hayashizaki-jushin-jikiden-ryu-mokuroku.md

 * Essentials for the sleeping quarters
 * Regarding the wrapping of the obi

-Raiden-Kasumi is the culmination of swordsmanship: all the many techniques are of a single mind.
+Raiden Kasumi is the culmination of swordsmanship: a myriad of techniques from a single mind.
 (Oral transmission)

 ---